KPEKEP/universal-llm-chatbot/README.md

    /getid @username
    ```

-Note: Admin commands are only available to users with administrative privileges as defined in the configuration file.
+Note: Admin commands are only available to users with administrative privileges as defined in the `UNI_LLM_ADMIN_USER` environment variable.

 ## Extending Beyond BasicProvider